nystudio107/seomatic/README.md

 	    seoKeywords: extractKeywords(entry.blog),
 	    seoImage: entry.image.url,
 	    canonicalUrl: seomaticMeta.canonicalUrl,
+	    twitter: {
+	        card: seomaticMeta.twitter.card,
+	        site: seomaticMeta.twitter.card,
+	        creator: seomaticMeta.twitter.creator,
+	        title: entry.title,
+	        description: extractSummary(entry.blog),
+	        image: entry.image.url
+	    },
+	    og: {
+	        type: seomaticMeta.og.type,
+	        locale: seomaticMeta.og.locale,
+	        url: entry.url,
+	        title: entry.title,
+	        description: extractSummary(entry.blog),
+	        image: entry.image.url,
+	        site_name: seomaticMeta.og.site_name,
+	        see_also: seomaticMeta.og.see_also
+	    }
 	} %}

 Note that we set the `canonicalUrl` to `seomaticMeta.canonicalUrl`, effectively leaving it unchanged.

+Anywhere we are setting a field to `seomaticMeta.*`, we're setting it to what it already is, essentially saying to leave it unchanged.
+We do this because Twig requires that you pass in the entire array to the `set` operator.

 ## Humans.txt authorship